ARMOR: High-Performance Semi-Structured Pruning via Adaptive Matrix Factorization: Introduction

 \subsection{Related Work}

 Existing one-shot unstructured/semi-structured pruning methods largely formulate the compressed weight matrix $\compW$ as the element-wise product of a dense matrix $W'$ and a binary mask $M$, where $\compW = W' \odot M$.
 Research within this paradigm focuses on two primary challenges: identifying an optimal mask $M$ (importance scoring) and updating the unpruned weights in $W'$ to compensate for the removed connections.
 The simplest approaches are weight-update-free methods like Wanda, which fix the unpruned weights to their original values ($W'=\origW$) and focus on finding a good mask M through element-wise metrics \citep{sun2023simple, liu2025nowag, liubawa, dong2024pruner,das2023beyond,zhang2024plug}.
 In contrast, more complex weight-update methods such as SparseGPT \citep{frantar2023sparsegpt} aim for higher accuracy by iteratively pruning weights while simultaneously adjusting the remaining ones to minimize a proxy reconstruction loss, often based on a Hessian sketch.
 While effective, this introduces significant computational overhead, such as the costly inversion of the Hessian sketch matrix.
-Both methods suffer significantly increased performance loss when applied to 2:4 semi-structured pruning compared with their unstructured counterparts.
-This has motivated explorations into alternative pruning formulations beyond simple element-wise masking.
-These include factorization-based methods like DSF \citep{bovza2024two}, which represents the weight matrix as a product of two sparse matrices, and decomposition-based methods like WRP \citep{tan2024wrp}, which represents it as a sum of a semi-structured and an unstructured sparse matrix.
-However, these alternative approaches face significant practical barriers that prevent theoretical gains from translating into real-world inference efficiency.
-DSF, for instance, is incompatible with hardware-accelerated 2:4 semi-structured sparsity, as the product of two 2:4 matrices yields no compression over a dense equivalent.
+Both methods suffer significantly increased performance loss when applied to 2:4 semi-structured pruning compared with their unstructured counterparts. \additionalred{This gap has led to alternative formulations beyond elementwise masking.
+These included sparse matrix factorization approaches such as DSF \citep{bovza2024two}, decomposition based works like WRP, and hybrid low-rank structures such as LoSparse \citep{li2023losparse} and Targeted Low Rank Refinement \citep{shen2025targeted}.
+However such approaches suffer from their own challenges, DSF and outlier-adaptive schemes like OWL \citep{yin2023outlier} are incompatible with accelerated 2:4 kernels.
 Similarly, WRP's performance is bottlenecked by its reliance on a highly unstructured sparse matrix component, for which no efficient matrix-multiplication kernels exist.
-Consequently, a gap remains between achieving high compression rates and realizing tangible speedups on modern hardware.
+Directly learnable approaches such as LoSparse and MaskLLM \citep{fang2024maskllm} typically rely on expensive iterative retraining, for instance MaskLLM uses $\sim$4000$\times$ more data and $\sim$80$\times$ more compute than ARMOR.
+Finally, rotation-based methods such as RotPruner \citep{chen2025rotpruner} and DenoiseRotator \citep{gu2025denoiserotator} introduce fixed overheads.
+Unlike \method’s tunable block-diagonal wrappers, these rotations cannot be easily adjusted to balance accuracy and latency, leaving a gap between high compression performance and tangible speedups.}